-Axelos, born out of amalgamation of Capita and UK Project Office last year sponsored a survey to find out where ITIL stands and how it is being viewed.
+Axelos, born out of the amalgamation of Capita and UK Project Office last year sponsored a survey to find out where ITIL stands and how it is being viewed.

 They surveyed 380 IT professionals who used ITIL in one way or another.
-The study was carried out for a period of six weeks, spanning across the Americas, Asia, Europe and Australia.
+The study was carried out for a period of six weeks, spanning across the Americas, Asia, Europe, and Australia.
 A handful of certified ITIL trainers were included too.

 About 75% of the respondents interviewed were leveraging on ITIL V3 2011 version and the remaining were either on ITIL V3 or on ITIL V2.